-EOC Secondary Location - University Police Station, Placer Hall
+EOC Secondary Location - University Police Department, Placer Hall

-Building Marshals are designated for each campus building and are responsible for assisting in the safe and orderly evacuation of campus facilities and buildings in the event of a disaster.
+Building Marshals are designated for each campus building and are responsible for assisting in the safe and orderly evacuation of campus faculty, staff, students, and visitors in the event of an emergency.

 Critical Incident Plans and Training: The University Police Department has reviewed Critical Incident Response Plans and provided "violent incident response" training to all its police officers.
-In addition, police officers are certified as Emergency Medical Technicians (EMT) and receive regular training on the National Incident Management (NIMS), mental health disorders, and firearms skills.
-All members of the EOG receive annual training in emergency response procedures.
+In addition, University Police Officers are certified as Emergency Medical Technicians (EMT) and attend continuous EMT training.

-Fire Safety: The University has established a Fire and Life Safety Committee.
-This group, in collaboration with a State Deputy Fire Marshal, ensures that required and/or appropriate fire safety education programming is accomplished on campus and that all campus buildings are in compliance with all applicable fire codes and regulations.
+Fire Safety: The University has established Safety Committee.
+This group, in collaboration with a State Deputy Fire Marshal, ensures that required and/or appropriate fire safety education programing is accomplished on campus and that all campus buildings follow all applicable fire codes and regulations.
 Local fire protection is provided by the Ventura County Fire District.

-Emergency Manager.
-This position further enhances the campus' ability to manage and integrate its comprehensive security and emergency management programs into existing campus organizations and activities.
+Emergency Manager: This position further enhances the campus' ability to manage and integrate its comprehensive security and emergency management programs into existing campus organizations and activities.
 Maggie Tougas is the Emergency Manager at CSU Channel Islands and can be reached at ext.
 3765.

-Communication during an Emergency
+Communication During An Emergency

-CSU-CI has a Communication Plan for emergency responders using satellite phones, cell phones, email, and portable radios to ensure communication and interoperability with each other and external agencies, such as the California State University Chancellor's Office, State of California Office of Emergency Services, and Ventura County Sheriff and Fire Departments.
+CSUCI has a Communication Plan for emergency responders using satellite phones, cell phones, email, and portable radios to ensure communication and interoperability with each other and external agencies, such as the California State University Chancellor's Office, State of California Office of Emergency Services, and Ventura County Sheriff and Fire Departments.
 Emergency information is communicated to the campus community by way of a voice and text messaging, VC Alert, campus email, fire alarm systems, the University Web site, public address systems maintained by the Police Department, and external media sources.

-Voice and Text Messaging "Blast": CSU-CI uses a software product called InformaCast, a robust, full-featured system that allows a University official to simultaneously broadcast a prerecorded or live audio and/or text message to multiple campus telephones and indoor/outdoor systems.
+Voice and Text Messaging "Blast": CSUCI uses a software product called InformaCast, a robust, full-featured system that allows a university official to simultaneously broadcast a prerecorded or live audio and/or text message to multiple campus telephones and indoor/outdoor systems.
 InformaCast provides the quickest and most comprehensive means of notifying all individuals on campus of a critical incident.

 CI Alert: CI subscribes to the Connect-ED emergency messaging system that can simultaneously send safety alerts to telephones, e-mail addresses, text/SMS, and TTY/TDD devices.
 It will only be used for emergency communication purposes and for occasional announcements that could be of interest to all or specific parts of the campus community.
-Students, faculty, and staff members are able to manage their contact information through myCl.
+Students, faculty, and staff members can manage their contact information through myCI.